Nimbin Roadworks

 why has it taken so long to fix Tuntable Falls Rd (the very steep hill down to Nimbin) & Tuntable creek rd (near the public school)?

-Lynda Bell asked over 3 years ago
+Lynda Bell asked almost 4 years ago

 Hi Lynda, thanks for your question.